 – In the rare case that the policyholder dies when the form is being processed, the form could still be approved as usual.
 The amount will go to the legal heirs of the policyholder.

 Maturity benefits are a helpful sum of money that will help you get through tough times, and the bonus is always excellent!
-If you have more questions about maturity benefits, we are always ready to help!
+If you have more questions about maturity benefits, Best Insurance Online – largest digital newspaper on life insurance compare in Canada is always ready to help!
 Don’t hesitate to contact us right away for information.